thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 With the release of the new graphics API Vulkan from Khronos I thought it would good to try and wrap my head around it.
 Unfortunately Vulkan is a C API, and is therefore not type safe (although waaaay better than OpenGL) and rather clunky to use.
 However as Vulkan is a C API, it is easily accessible in D, so we can make a better API that forwards with no overhead to the C API in a type safe way that is  much cleaner and nicer to use way.

-I originally intended to generate a D API straight from the [spec], but I quickly came to the conclusion that that was not a good use of my time for several reasons:
+I originally intended to generate a D API straight from the spec, but I quickly came to the conclusion that that was not a good use of my time for several reasons:

 	1. The spec is a massively convoluted and annoyingly inconsistent xml document (tags in weird places ect.).